JosiahGwyn01/Html-CSS-and-Javascript-Personal-projects/README.md

-Personal public folder of all the projects in HTML/CSS and Javascript created.
+This repository serves as a way to display all my projects that use HTML/CSS and Javascript exclusively